elleFlorio/mu-sim/README.md

 ![MuSim graph](https://github.com/elleFlorio/mu-sim/blob/master/mu-sim_graph.png)

-The endpoint does not work, it simply act as the entrypoint of the application and balance the load among the destinations.
-Destinations are not specified, because I may wont to send a request to service1a or service1b, so the destination will be specified inside the requests.
-Service1a and service1b do a medium workload; service2a, service2b and service2c do a heavy workload; the database does a low workload.
+The endpoint does not execute any work, it simply acts as the entrypoint of the application and balance the load among the destinations.
+Destinations are not specified, because want to send a request to service1a or service1b but not both of them, so the destination will be specified inside the requests.
+Service1a and service1b execute a medium workload; service2a, service2b and service2c execute a heavy workload; the database execute a low workload.

 Let's create all the MuSims:
   - `endpoint: mu-sim start endpoint -w none -p 8080`